ziemowit-s/bogacz-2016/README.md

 PLoS Comput.
 Biol.
 (2016). doi:10.1371/journal.pcbi.1005062

 ## make_fig2_au.py
-Recreate a fig. 2 from the paper with Actor Uncertainty approach
+Recreates a fig. 2 from the paper with Actor Uncertainty approach

-Parameters:
+#### Parameters:
 * MEAN - mean of the reward distribution
 * STD - standard deviation of the reward distribution